-Since each relation involves a different pair of columns, they are linearly independent, that is, the matrix $K$ whose columns are the coefficients of the relations has maximal rank.
-Therefore, $K$ gives the kernel of $\psi_F$, hence $N_{C/X}\cong \bigoplus_{i=1}^{n-2}\cO(n+2-a_i)$.
+Since each relation involves either a different pair of nonzero columns, or a single zero column, they are linearly independent, that is, the matrix $K$ whose columns are the coefficients of the relations has maximal rank.
+Therefore, $K$ gives the kernel of $\psi_F$, hence

 Finally, we show that these $F$ are smooth along the rational normal curve.
 Consider the partial derivatives of $F$